 All-in-One computers often have larger monitor sizes in the 21-inch to 27-inch range.
 They come with a keyboard and mouse but do not include a printer.
 They may also feature a touchscreen display, like that found on many laptop computers and mobile devices.

-In the 1980s, All-in-One computers first started to appear with the introduction of the original Apple Macintosh computer, as well as other models like the Compaq Portable, the Osborne I, and the TRS-80 Model II.
+In the 1980s, All-in-One computers started appearing with the introduction of the Apple Macintosh computer, Compaq Portable, the Osborne I, and the TRS-80 Model II.
 It was Apple who widely popularized the All-in-One with the introduction of the iMac in the late 1990s.